Leibniz-HBI/webhistopy/README.md

 # WebHistoPy

-Experimental reconceptualisation of Webhistorian as an application written in in Python
+Experimental reconceptualisation of Webhistorian as an application written in Python